PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/textline_orientation_classification.en.md

 After conversion, the output directory will contain `model.safetensors`, `config.json`, `preprocess_config.json`, `inference.yml`, and other files ready for inference.

 For other related parameters, please refer to [PaddleX Common Model Configuration Parameters](../../instructions/config_parameters_common.en.md).

+#### 4.4.3 Model Integration

+The model can be directly integrated into the PaddleX pipeline or into your own project.

+1. **Pipeline Integration**

+The text line orientation classification module can be integrated into the [Document Scene Information Extraction v3 Pipeline (PP-ChatOCRv3-doc)](../../../pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction_v3.en.md).
+Simply replace the model path to update the text line orientation classification module.

+2. **Module Integration**

+The weights you produce can be directly integrated into the text line orientation classification module.
+You can refer to the Python example code in [Quick Integration](##Quick-Integration) and only need to replace the model with the path to your trained model.

+You can also use the PaddleX high-performance inference plugin to optimize the inference process of your model and further improve efficiency.
+For detailed procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).